-It can be easy to overfeed a small dog, so be sure to measure out food portions at meal times.
-You don’t want your dog putting on too much weight since obesity can cause all sorts of health issues from diabetes to joint problems.
-Maltese dogs can be finicky eaters, so you may need to try out a few brands of dog food before you find one they won’t turn their nose up at.
+It can be easy to overfeed a small dog, so be sure to measure food portions at mealtimes.
+You don’t want your dog putting on too much weight since obesity can cause all sorts of health issues, from diabetes to joint problems.
+Maltese dogs can be picky eaters, so you may need to try out a few brands of dog food before you find one they won’t turn their nose up at.

 Maltese dogs, like all dogs, love treats.
 It’s OK to offer them a few treats now and then, but don’t go overboard.
-They can be high in unhealthy fats and sugars.
+They can be high in unhealthy fats and sugars and shouldn’t make up more than 10% of your dog’s daily caloric intake.
 In addition, you can supplement their diets with dog-safe food, such as bits of skinless cooked chicken, steamed vegetables, or apples cut up into bite-sized pieces.

 It’s also important to know what not to feed your Maltese dog, such as onions, garlic, Macadamia nuts, and raisins.
 Check out this list of 16 Things NOT to Feed Your Dog.

-Maltese dogs are generally healthy and can be expected to live to be around 12 to 14 years old.
-However, they are prone to certain health issues, including:
+The expected Maltese dog lifespan is 12 to 14 years old.
+Although these dogs are generally healthy, they are still prone to certain health issues, including:

-In addition to these health issues, Maltese dogs are known to be jumpers, especially when they’re excited.
-Be careful to keep a gentle but firm grip on them when you’re holding them in your arms.
-You should also remove or place fragile items, like picture frames and vases, safely out of the way so they can’t be broken and stepped on by an excited, jumping dog.
+In addition to these health issues, Maltese dogs are known to be jumpers, especially when they’re excited, so be sure to keep a gentle but firm grip on them while holding them in your arms.
+Fragile items, such as picture frames and vases, should be moved out of the way, so they are not broken and stepped on by an excited, jumping dog.